 Daily Rhythm is Step Four in this series, 6 Steps to Planning an Awesome Waldorf Homeschooling Year.

-If you want more help plus visual examples, check out my free guide, Save Your Homeschooling Day: 3 Steps to Rescue Your Rhythm for a Simple Happy Homeschool.
+If you want more help plus visual examples, check out my free guide, Homeschool Rhythm Starter Kit: 3 Steps to Rescue Your Rhythm for a Simple Happy Homeschool.

 I invite you to picture a beautiful heart in your mind.
 It represents love but it also represents the rhythm of our heartbeat.
 Rhythm is “a strong, regular, repeated pattern of movement or sound.”